 The Guideline for gas safety and compliance: Caravans, camper trailers and recreational vehicles (PDF, 143KB) provides information for licensed gas installers, manufacturers, vehicle brokers, proprietors of vehicle sales yards, owners and potential owners about the standards and requirements for gas systems installed in caravans and recreational vehicles.

-To help you understand these safety requirements, read the following:
+To help you understand the current safety requirements, read the following compliance guides:

 - Compliance guide – 01 Ventilation (PDF, 225KB)